gwincr11/Communicating-through-code/book/proposal/outline.md

 ## Chapter 8: Ideation

+Now that we have a problem statement to work on we need to start thinking about how to approach our problem.
+Ideation is a process of generating as many ideas as possible.
+These techniques are useful in a number of scenarios where you need to generate potential solutions to a well understood problem.

+We will introduce a few exercises to help with the brainstorming process

 ## Chapter 9: Ranking competing ideas

 ## Chapter 10: Prototyping

 ## Chapter 11: Validating Prototypes

+## Chapter 12: Cooking with ingredients

 ## Chapter x: Going remote.x`